SONNY-SONNIX/Califonia-Housing-Project/README.md

   5.Make plots of histogram,boxplot,scatterplot to help understand the relationship in the columns.

   6. Find the percentage of missing values on each column.

+  7. Split the data, drop the entire column with the exception of column for prediction .

+  8.